 Special Benefits for Military Veterans

 Eligible veterans may qualify to have 5 or 10 preference points added to a passing test score.
 (If the veteran fails an exam, no preference points are allowed.)
-It is therefore possible for an eligible veteran to score over 100 after adding preference points.

 Eligible veterans are given hiring preference.
 Eligible veterans must be considered for a job before non-veterans.